- Brothers/Daedalus/Elphinstone Itinerary (7 nights)

 - St. John & Daedalus (7 nights)

-With awesome visibility and breath-taking soft corals, the Red Sea is one of the most popular dive destinations in the world.
+With awesome visibility and breath-taking soft corals, the Red Sea is one of the most popular scuba diving destinations in the world.
 There are over one thousand species of fish in the Red Sea, 20 percent of which can be found nowhere else in the world.
 It is hard to believe that where the Egyptian desert sands end, a marine paradise begins.
-Ironically, the desert climate has created an ideal setting for divers.
+Ironically, Egypt's desert climate has created an ideal liveaboard scuba diving setting. rn

 It is one of the sunniest places on the planet, therefore, corals and their tiny guests thrive on an overabundance of solar energy.
 The Red Sea is the resting place of many intriguing wrecks included several WWII ships that house countless artifacts.